Measure the impact of your ABM efforts

 - Adding Stages beyond Won Opportunity for Upselling and Renewals.

-Best Practice: Use Target Account Lists vs Account Groups
+Use Account Lists and Account Groups

 When using the comparison feature of Journey Stages in order to see the progression of accounts over time, accounts must be shared between the two dates.
 That means the more your list changes between the two dates the more accounts that will be excluded.